zainabnazar/Bullseye/README.md

 ```
 then enter the lenght between 0 and 18 in the CL and press enter

-To Run the semi cirle dartboard!
+To Run the semi-circle dartboard!
 ```
 node circle.js
 ```